findmypast/honeydew/README.md

 Honeydew includes a few basic queue modules:
  - A simple local/global FIFO queue implemented with the `:queue` and `Map` modules, this is the default.
  - A stateless RabbitMQ connector.
-Please note that `call/2` is not supported yet, only fire-and-forget `cast/2`.
+Please note that `yield/1` is not supported yet.

 If you want to implement your own queue, check out the included queues as a guide.
 Try to keep in mind where exactly your queue state lives, is your queue process(es) where jobs live, or is it a completely stateless connector for some external broker?
 Or a hybrid?
 I'm excited to see what you come up with, please open a PR! <3